EmNudge/site/src/pages/notes/terminal-links.md

 ## Great

 [iterm2](https://iterm2.com/) comes in with an almost perfect design.
-It gives special syntax, but the link is not CLIckable unless you are holding `cmd`.
+It gives special syntax, but the link is not clickable unless you are holding `cmd`.
 When you do, it shows a link preview, which is better than the previous 3 terminals.

 Annoyingly, it suffers from the same issue as Alacritty.
 Cargo does not seem to think it supports links, so it won't supply the ANSI escape codes.